Research Student Handbook

 Student Support and Facilities

 Full-time PhD students will be allocated a space for reading/writing and storing paperwork.
 This may be located within an area of your supervisor’s research laboratory that is shared with other research students and/or technical staff, or may be a shared office in a separate building.
+Students registered on continuation status shall not be entitled to access to a permanent desk.

 Masters by Research and part-time PhD students will be allocated a hot desk.